 ‘Beach-body’ guys have a nice amount of muscle mass, a little bit higher body fat percentage (10-12%) and look great both in clothes or naked.

 I think Christian Guzman and David Laid are perfect examples that fit into this category (at the level of their photos below).
 By the way, if you don’t follow these guys already please do so: David’s Channel and Christian’s Channel.

 The main advantage over the fighter physique is that you can maintain a higher body fat percentage while still being able to have a six-pack and nice separation between the muscles, all thanks to the increased muscles size.

 Because the rate of gaining muscle mass decreases significantly once you build more size, getting from the fighter level to this level will be a much slower and difficult process.

-Training, nutrition and sleep needs to be spot on.
+Training, nutrition, and sleep need to be spot on.

 This is the type of physique you see in the guys stepping on stage in the Men’s Physique or other natural fitness or bodybuilding competing categories.

-You will stand out from a crowd and probably people will approach you to complement you or to ask for advice.
+You will stand out from a crowd and probably people will approach you to compliment you or to ask for advice.
 You are a walking superhero for the average looking people.

 How to get the physique you want